Surreal Experiences in Fiji.

 What do Raymond Burr’s holiday shack and Hindu fire walking have in common?
 They’ve both become surreal Fijian tourist attractions.

-Who could have known that America’s favorite TV lawyer, Raymond Burr, created his own Shangri-La near the foothills of the Nausori Highlands in Fiji.
+Who would have guessed that America’s favorite TV lawyer, Raymond Burr, would create his own Shangri-La near the foothills of the Nausori Highlands in Fiji.
 Known best for his role of Perry Mason, Burr was an extremely private man, building his holiday shack in the late 70s.
 Set on 49 acres, Burr’s former residence, which now acts as a small museum for the actor, contains a tropical garden that houses more than 2000 species of orchids.
 Yeah, I think it is safe to say that Burr loved orchids, but, really, who can blame him.
-Known as the Garden of the Sleeping Gods, the lush tropical grounds are now one of the islands most popular attractions.
+Known as the Garden of the Sleeping Giants, the lush tropical grounds are now one of the islands most popular attractions.

 Repeated five times over, walking over the sizzling wooden embers only takes several seconds.
 The idea being that if the participants have a steady focus on the divine Mother, then they shall not feel any pain.
 A priest oversees the preparations, which can last three to 10 days; walking the burning embers is the climax of the ceremony.
 Participants must endure isolation, abstain from sex and meat, and mediate to the goddess Maha Devi.
 Rising early and praying late, the Hindu fire walkers eat little and sleep less as they prepare for the surreal ritual.